-- By request, the student of a different major, faculty or institution may study simultaneously at Semmelweis University following a successful procedure of admittance. - A student of Semmelweis University may participate in simultaneous studies at another institution, in this case he/she is obliged to notify the dean or director of the Faculty.
+- The student of a different major, faculty or institution may study simultaneously at Semmelweis University following a successful procedure of admittance. - A student of Semmelweis University may participate in simultaneous studies at another institution, in this case he/she is obliged to notify the dean or director of the Faculty.